robertziel/facebook_news_feed_example_api/README.md

 bundle install
 ```

-Make sure the postresql is running on localhost.
-You may have to change your credentials under /config/database.yml:
+Make sure you have MySQL working.
+Default user is set to `root` in `config/database.yml`.
+Then you can prepare your database:

 ```
-rake db:create
+bundle exec rake db:create
-rake db:migrate
+bundle exec rake db:migrate
-rake db:seed
+bundle exec rake db:seed
 ```

 Run the development server: